interTwin-eu/teapot/docs/configuration.md

+---
+layout: page
-# Configuration
+title: Configuration
+permalink: /configuration/
+---

 All configuration settings are stored in the `config.ini` file, located at `/etc/teapot/`.
-Update this file to configure Teapot according to your requirements.
+To update this file to configure Teapot according to your requirements follow the instructions inside the file.

 ## Certificates